 If that previous tip wasn’t really doing it for you, here is the real winner: Ask someone to push you.
 Seriously!
 Hang on, hang on, follow these instructions before anyone gets hurt: First, you put one foot in front of the other to get some good stability.
 Bend your knees a little bit.
 Relax your neck and shoulders.
 K, you’re ready.
 Your friend should now stand behind you, also putting one foot in front of the other.
 Let them put their hands on your waist.
 As you sing a word or a line, they should push and YOU should resist.
 Don’t forget that last step or you will fall over 😀

 Hope that helps!
 If these tips don’t feel easy or your throat feels too active, you are probably not open enough in your upper body.
 So drop that jaw, drop the larynx, expand the chest and try again.

-Want to learn more ways to make the most of your voice?
-Sign up for our Vocal Coaching program!
+Want to learn more about breath control, and other ways to make the most of your voice?
+Check out the Vocal Technique online course!